noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 - registers the host machine with (cluster) server agents
 - performs health checks
 - runs tasks assigned to them
+- agent: processing running on a server in server/client mode
+- dev agent: runs in server & client mode and does not persist state to disk, useful for experiments and development only
 - configuration: can send a single file or a dir (but not recursively)
   - defaults are in /etc/nomad
     - non empty values replace earlier configs: "", 0, false are considered empty